Micaela Szykman Gunther

 Research

 Recently, my graduate students have completed a variety of local projects.
-Several students have conducted complementary studies on North American river otters around Humboldt Bay, investigating various aspects of river otter ecology, including 1) using genetic markers to determine population number, structure and movements, 2) elucidating the relationship between stress hormone levels and water quality, 3) evaluating diet as a function of food availability and 4) elucidating habitat selection and use.
+Several students have conducted complementary studies on North American river otters around Humboldt Bay, investigating various aspects of river otter ecology, including 1) using genetic markers to determine population number, structure and movements, 2) elucidating the relationship between stress hormone levels and water quality, 3) evaluating diet as a function of food availability, and 4) elucidating habitat selection and use.
 Several additional students are working on projects involving the mid-sized forest carnivores, fisher and marten.
-Areas of research include extent of home range overlap and den attendance in Pacific fisher and use of rest boxes by Humboldt marten.
+Areas of research include extent of home range overlap and den attendance in Pacific fisher, use of rest boxes and habitat selection by the federally threatened Humboldt marten, and diet of these and other carnivore species.
+Finally, several students have completed projects looking at Roosevelt elk population management in collaboration with partners at the California Department of Fish and Wildlife.

 Prospective Graduate Students